This gallery contains 4 photos →

 Uncoupling someone else’s model railroad collection is a puzzle, indeed.
 There’s no picture on a box to match.
 Everything is piled, boxed, and clumped together randomly—at least this is the case with my Dad’s collection.
 So many mysteries to be solved, such as finding missing parts that may or may not exist, spending hours researching to identify the contents of mislabeled or unlabeled boxes, or simply recognizing that two things in opposite corners of the room actually belong together.

 I miss my Dad.
 It will be almost a year since he’s gone, during which time I’ve driven a steam locomotive, attended model railroad “meets”, talked with modelers, and started a business along with this blog.
 Now I understand so much more, yet it’s too late to talk with him about it.

-I’ve spent the last year collecting parts of my Dad I never knew, piecing him together with my memories.
-Moments spent with him in the nursing home where he spent his last year; watching him wake up in recovery after his first operation at the age of 91 (“Oh!” he said, “I’m still here!”); kneeling together on the driveway next to my Dodge Dart to yank out the right rear axle and falling over laughing as tiny metal balls pinged all over the ground from what remained of an inner wheel bearing; trailing behind as he dug furrows in the garden with his Rototiller, following him while concentrating on placing my size 4-year-old feet in his footprints.
+Spending the past year collecting parts of my Dad I never knew, I am piecing him together with my memories.
+Moments spent with him in the nursing home where he spent his last year; watching him wake up in recovery after his first operation at the age of 91 (“Oh!” he said, “I’m still here!”); kneeling together on the driveway next to my 1971 Dodge Dart to yank out the right rear axle, falling over laughing as tiny metal balls pinged all over the ground from what remained of an inner wheel bearing; trailing behind as he dug furrows in the garden with his Rototiller, and following him while concentrating on placing my size 4-year-old feet in his footprints.